-NCCC offers micro-credentials to help students develop and authenticate their professional competencies and personal development.
-Successful completion of a micro-credential cumulates in an earned digital badge that can be immediately available to employers and others via one’s online curriculum vitae and social network.
-With our digital badges, Niagara County Community College students have the opportunity to be on the forefront of professional and personal development.
+NCCC offers microcredentials to help students develop and authenticate their professional competencies and personal development.
+Successful completion of a microcredential cumulates in an earned digital badge that can be immediately available to employers and others via one’s online curriculum vitae and social network.
+With our digital badges, Niagara County Community College students have the opportunity to be at the forefront of professional and personal development.

-A micro-credential is a short-term credential that may or may not be credit bearing.
-Micro-credentialing is a way to recognize competencies or skills acquired through a variety of learning experiences.
-Micro-credentials are shorter in length than a regular course and they are more narrowly focused.
-Micro-credentialing also allow students, faculty, staff and community members to document their professional development.
-Participants have the flexibility to select their own learning experiences and set their own personal learning pathway.
+A microcredential is a short-term credential that may or may not be credit-bearing.
+Micro credentialing is a way to recognize competencies or skills acquired through a variety of learning experiences.
+Microcredentials are shorter in length than a regular course and they are more narrowly focused.
+Micro credentialing also allows students, faculty, staff, and community members to document their professional development.
+Participants have the flexibility to select their own learning experiences and set their own personal learning pathways.

 What is a digital badge?

 A digital badge is a visual icon of your microcredential.
 It identifies your learned skills.
 Badges, like the one in this picture, are embedded with information about when, where, and how a microcredential was earned.

 Badges provide a visual record of achievement and can be combined with a portfolio to allow users to demonstrate their learning in ways other than traditional credit course work.

 The proposed microcredential combines hands-on and theoretical knowledge that greatly expands a student’s understanding of written communication and the distribution and marketing of texts of various kinds.
 As such, it aligns with both the General Education goals of the college and with the strategic goal of giving them skills necessary to flourish in the 21st-century economy.
 It is a keystone of the new English A.A. degree for the same reasons, and helps to challenge the idea that an English degree does not prepare one for a career, as skills in written communication are among the most commonly mentioned by business leaders in their description of what they seek in new employees.